Updated 15/11/2024

 Wondering how to choose the right dog crate for your older dog?
 Make sure to choose a crate that’s large enough for your dog to stand, turn around, and lie down comfortably.

 For crate material, if your dog prefers quiet, enclosed places then a plastic crate will be best as it adds a sense of privacy.
-Wire crates are best for dogs who like to see their surroundings as they offer better visibility as well as ventilation.
+Wire crates are sturdy and they’re better for dogs who like to see their surroundings.
+They offer better visibility as well as ventilation.
+Don’t forget you can partially cover a wire crate with a blanket if they ever need more security.

 Related article: How to make a dog crate comfy: Creating the paw-fect comfy dog bed